Ames, Iowa

 Iowa State University’s presence, coupled with the people and amenities that come along with it, inject an atmosphere that is as compelling as the other college towns you know better than Ames.
 The University employs more than 15,000 people, creating a community that is committed to Cyclone culture and gives Ames a social and cultural energy outsized for its population.

-The city also has an amazing variety of great outdoor spaces, with 37 parks, the most iconic being the university-run 17 acre Reiman Gardens, a handful of golf venues, a skatepark, in-city lake, and more than 50 miles of bike/hiking/walk routes winding throughout town.
+The city also has an amazing variety of great outdoor spaces, with 37 parks, the most iconic being the university-run 17-acre Reiman Gardens, a handful of golf venues, a skatepark, an in-city lake, and more than 50 miles of bike/hiking/walk routes winding throughout town.

 Probably most important to recent graduates are the social opportunities in the city.
-Live downtown and you can walk to countless bars, restaurants, cafes and the year-round events and cultural experiences the city and university provides.
+Live downtown and you can walk to countless bars, restaurants, cafes, and the year-round events and cultural experiences the city and university provide.

 Small Town Vibe

-Ames is a safe, family friendly town with a lot of welcoming small businesses located along the main commercial district.
-The neighborhood of Campustown, as you might guess, is right by ISU with a number of different housing options and shopping and dining choices as well.
-Most of the other hotspots in town are made up of relatively affordable single family homes that are always close to a park or golf course.
+Ames is a safe, family-friendly town with a lot of welcoming small businesses located along the main commercial district.
+The neighborhood of Campustown, as you might guess, is right by ISU, with several different housing options and shopping and dining choices as well.
+Most of the other hotspots in town are made up of relatively affordable single-family homes that are always close to a park or golf course.

-If you want to see what locals do for fun and culture in Ames check out the calendar of events: https://discoverames.com/events-calendar/
+If you want to see what locals do for fun and culture in Ames check out the calendar of events.

 Why You Should Move Here Now?